jonathongardner/LinuxHelp/InterviewQuestions/Ruby-Rails Answers.md

 ```ruby
 my_hash['key1'] # => nil
 ```
-Whats the difference with string and symbol
+Whats the difference with string and symbol?
 How could you initialize this hash in RAILS so you could access it using string or symbol `HashWithIndifferentAccess` Could I do that in ruby?